Small-Bodies-Node/sbn-name-resolution/readme.md

 A script is supplied called `_gunicorn_manager` that takes the arguments `start|stop|status|restart` to launch the app as a background process with the gunicorn WSGI server for production serving.
 The number of workers is controlled with the env variable `LIVE_GUNICORN_INSTANCES`.
 If you have trouble getting gunicorn to work, you can run the manager with 0 as the 2nd argument to start it off in non-daemon mode.

+### Connexion 3, Uvicorn, and async readiness

+The API now runs on Connexion 3, which exposes an ASGI application.
+To support that, the gunicorn manager launches `uvicorn.workers.UvicornWorker` instances instead of classic WSGI workers.
+Each gunicorn worker process embeds a Uvicorn event loop.
+Synchronous Flask handlers still run exactly as before (each worker behaves like a single blocking Python thread), but whenever you `await` inside a handler, the event loop offloads the async task and continues serving other requests—very similar to Node.js’s event-loop model.
+In short: gunicorn still supervises `N` worker processes, but each one is powered by Uvicorn so the stack is ready for modern async web development whenever we choose to adopt it.

 It is recommended that you make the gunicorn-powered server accesible to the outside world by proxy-passing requests through an https-enabled web server like apache.
-Contact me if you need assistance setting that up.